alok-ai-lab/DeepInsight3D_pkg/README.md

 2. Download example dataset from the following link:
     `http://emu.src.riken.jp/DeepInsight/download_files/dataset1.mat`

-   Move the dataset to the `Data` folder.
+   Move the dataset to the `Data` folder inside `DeepInsight3D_pkg` folder.
 The dataset path will look like this: `/DeepInsight3D_pkg/Data/dataset1.mat`

 3. Follow the link given in Step 2 to download PDX_Paclitaxel multi-omics data the RNA-seq data (caution: data size is 88MB).
 The dataset is given in .mat file format of Matlab.